-- On a proposal of the board of directors, to re-elect Mr. Juan Lladó Arburúa as director for the period laid down in the by-laws of five years, whose status is that of "Executive Director".
+Fifth.- On a proposal of the board of directors and following the necessary report of the Appointments and Remuneration Committee, to re-elect Mr. Javier Alarcó Canosa as director for the period laid down in the by-laws of five years, whose status is that of "Propietary Director".